arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 `snmpwalk -v 2c -c public 127.0.0.1 1.3.6.1.2.1.2.2.1`

 This particular query returns values like Index, Description, Type, MTU, Speed, InOctets, OutOctets etc for each interface on a device.
-If the device has 2 interfaces, each metric will be returned for both interfaces, but if the devices has 20 interfaces, each metric will be returned for all of the 20 interfaces and so on.
+If the device has 2 interfaces, each metric will be returned for both interfaces, but if the devices has 20 interfaces, each metric will be returned for all 20 interfaces and so on.
 The table size (values returned) depends on characteristics of the device.

 ![snmpwalk_table](images/snmwalk_table.png)

-An `snmpget` on this oid will not return an error message.
+You will notice that an `snmpget` on this oid will return an error message as below.

 ![snmpwalk_table_error](images/snmwalk_table_error.png)